RELIEVE FATIGUE | Herbal Ignite - About Health | Blog

 - Thyroid problems.
-The thyroid makes a hormone that helps control how you use energy.
+The thyroid helps control how you use energy.
 People with an underactive thyroid may feel tired and sluggish, and their reflexes are slow.

 - Heart Disease.
 Extreme tiredness is a common symptom of congestive heart failure, which happens when it doesn't pump as well as it should.
 If you have it, your fatigue usually gets worse when you exercise.
 You might also have swelling in your arms or legs and shortness of breath.

 - Menopause.
 If you're a woman who's going through menopause, you may find it hard to get good sleep.
-Your hormones change a lot at this time, which give you night sweats and hot flushes.
+Women tend to get night sweats and hot flushes.
 That can keep you up at night and leave you dragging during the day.

 Here are some easy ways to reduce fatigue and its symptoms: